thim81/openapi-format/readme.md

 Format an OpenAPI document by ordering, formatting and filtering fields.

-The openapi-format CLI can load an OpenAPI file, sorts the OpenAPI fields by ordering them in a hierarchical order, and can output the file with clean indenting, to either JSON or YAML.
+The openapi-format CLI can load an OpenAPI file, sorts the OpenAPI fields by ordering them in a hierarchical order, format the casing of the fields and can output the file with clean indenting, to either JSON or YAML.

-Next to the ordering, the CLI provides additional options to filter fields & parts of the OpenAPI document based on flags, tags, methods, operationID's and even unused components.
+Next to the ordering & formatting, the CLI provides additional options to filter fields & parts of the OpenAPI document based on flags, tags, methods, operationID's and even unused components.

 <a href="https://www.npmjs.com/package/openapi-format" alt="Latest Stable Version">![npm](https://img.shields.io/npm/v/openapi-format.svg)</a>
 <a href="https://www.npmjs.com/package/openapi-format" alt="Total Downloads">![npm](https://img.shields.io/npm/dw/openapi-format.svg)</a>